ros2/rclc/rclc/README.md

 One way to tackle this is to write additional synchronization code inside the application.
 Obviously, this is a cumbersome and not-portable solution.

-An Alternative would be to evalute the IMU sample and the laser scan by synchronizing their frequency.
+An Alternative would be to evaluate the IMU sample and the laser scan by synchronizing their frequency.
 For example by processing always 50 IMU samples with one laser scan.
 This approach is shown in Figure 6.
 A pre-processing callback aggregates the IMU samples and sends an aggregated message with 50 samples at 10Hz rate.
 Now both messages have the same frequency.